Judy Justice: On-air format

 In a court programming trend initiated by the Judge Judy program, each Judy Justice episode commences with a cold open trailer of the forthcoming case to be featured in that airing.
 This is followed by the show's title sequence, presenting the cast.
 Litigants are then shown making entrances to their respective lecterns, one always assigned to plaintiff and the other to defendant.
 Bailiff Kevin Rasco swears in the litigants and then instructs the audience to come to order and rise for Sheindlin's entrance.
 After Sheindlin enters, she herself instructs the audience to be seated.
 Rasco then provides her with case files and the docket number just before the proceedings begin.

-According to Judy Justice Executive Producers Randy Douthit and Amy Freisleben, most cases on the series focus on a single long case as opposed to the Judge Judy program, which typically featured two shorter cases.
+According to executive producers Randy Douthit and Amy Freisleben, most cases on the series focus on a single long case as opposed to the Judge Judy program, which typically featured two shorter cases.
 Moreover, cases were said to be more involved on Judy Justice, entering into disputes further in-depth in contrast to the cursory nature of the Judge Judy series.
 It was said that this is largely made possible because of the streaming broadcast setup of the program, thus absent the restrictive time constraints that exist in first-run syndication (broadcast method used for the Judge Judy program).

 Once the case has completed, two segments follow: The first segment features the parties of the proceedings sharing their feedback to the verdict and matters related to the case, done by breaking the fourth wall.
 This is followed by another segment involving Sheindlin and her granddaughter, Sarah Rose, the two meeting in Sheindlin's judge's chambers to opine on the preceding case.
 Rose has described this segment as a tool to add her Gen Z perspective and contemporary insight to the program.
 Explained Rose, “The term LMAO came up on a case the other day, for example, and [Sheindlin] needed me to interpret.”